hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 In order to assure the confidentiality of the zone information, the entire transfer group MUST have a consistent policy of requiring confidentiality.
 If any do not, this is a weak link for attackers to exploit.

+An individual zone transfer is not considered protected by XoT unless both the client and server are configured to use only XoT and the overall zone transfer is not considered protected until all members of the transfer group are configured to use only XoT with all other transfers servers (see (#implementation-considerations)).

 A XoT policy should specify